League of Legends World Championship: 2025

 Alongside news of Riot Games' extended sponsorship agreement with smartphone manufacturer Oppo, it was announced during the media day for the 2024 World Championship final that China would host the 2025 League of Legends World Championship.
 It was the country's third hosting of the tournament and the first since 2017 to take place in China without travel restrictions as the 2020 edition was held in an "isolation bubble" due to the COVID-19 pandemic in mainland China.
 It was later announced that the final would be held in Chengdu, with Beijing hosting both play-ins and swiss stages, and Shanghai hosting the quarterfinals and semifinals.

 This edition of the tournament featured 17 teams in total, with the MSI slots being kept and three teams from each of Leagues new competitive regions during the 2025 competitive season (Americas, (Note: The LTA was discontinued in September 2025, as the LCS (North America) and CBLOL (Brazil) returned in 2026.)
 EMEA, Korea, China and Asia-Pacific) qualifying on top.
 One best-of-5 play-in match was held before the Swiss stage between two teams.

 It was also the first World Championship to adopt the Fearless Draft format, where champions that have been played by either team become unavailable for both teams for the remainder of the series.
 While Fearless Draft was intended to only be used during the first split of the season, Riot Games announced prior to the final of the 2025 First Stand Tournament that it would apply for the rest of the year, including MSI and Worlds, after it received "overwhelming" positive feedback during that period.
 Fearless Draft was used for all best-of-3 and best-of-5 series during the World Championship.

 In the 2025 final, T1 successfully defended their title with a 3–2 victory over KT Rolster, securing their record-extending sixth world championship and becoming the first team ever to win the title for three consecutive years.
 Gumayusi was crowned Finals MVP.

 2026

 Riot Games announced In January 2025 that the 2026 World Championship will be held in North America, marking the first time since 2022 that the event will be held in the North American region.
-It was revealed in November 2025 that Allen, Texas in the United States is scheduled to host the majority of the event, whilst the final is scheduled to take place in New York City, where the city had previously hosted the semifinals and quarterfinals of the 2016 and 2022 editions, respectively.
+It was revealed in November 2025 that Allen, Texas in the United States is scheduled to host the swiss stage, quarterfinals, and semifinals, whilst the final is scheduled to take place in New York City, where the city had previously hosted the semifinals and quarterfinals of the 2016 and 2022 editions, respectively.
+Los Angeles was added to the list of host cities on 22 March 2026 and will play host to the play-in stage.